-An American soldier has pulled on his boots, shouldered his pack, and squeezed the stock of his rifle, sweating.
+An American soldier has pulled on his boots, shouldered his ruck, and squeezed the grip of his rifle, sweating.
 This man forfeited his freedoms, left his family, and sacrificed his youth.
-This man did all of this, yet isn’t compensated for his sacrifices.
+This man did all of this, yet is hardly compensated for his sacrifices.
 In fact, he is often shunned for going out of his way to choose this fate.

 You may have known the man with the rifle, yet he has existed for more than 200 years and he gives you this next breath freely.
 You are free to do whatever you want with that breath, but it’d be a disgrace if it wasn’t spent doing everything you can to be the best person, father, brother, friend, son, worker, or stranger that you can.
 Your last breath was a freebie; now earn your next in honor of those riflemen who make breathing possible.

 Pretty much.
 I still am limited on time but will be writing again.
 More on this later.